civicrm/civicrm-standalone/README.md

 Using [artfulrobot's CiviCRM buildkit](https://github.com/artfulrobot/civicrm-buildkit/):

 ```
+# Clone this fork/branch:
+git clone git@github.com:artfulrobot/civicrm-buildkit.git -b artfulrobot-standalone

+# Swap out the cv for artfulrobot fork:
+cd civicrm-buildkit
+./use-artfulrobot-cv

+# If everything else is in place you can now use civibuild:
 civibuild create mytest1 --type standalone-clean
 ```

-Note that this will always install the latest master/main branch.
+Note that this will always install the latest master/main branch (technically, the artfulrobot fork of master)

 ## Install with composer